albavidalm/portfolio/README.md

 ### Further implementations

 Soon I will add a button to toggle the portfolio in Dark or Light mode.
-I also want to improve the data translation and the buttons on it.
+I also want to improve the data translation and the buttons on each language.

 ## My process